kjk/common/pak/readme.md

 The data for each file follows.

-The archive is meant for batch creation.
-It doesn't support adding/removing/updating of files after the archive has been created.
+Created archive is read-only.
+You can't add/remove/update files (you can re-create a new archive with wanted changes).